courtneyolivia/loremipsum-text-gen/README.md

-A lorem ipsum text generator created using React.
+A lorem ipsum text generator created using React.js.